 This fashion marketing management program is designed to prepare students for entering the fashion industry.
-Employment may be secured in occupations such as salesperson, assistant department manager, display artist, assistant buyer, department manager, mid-management positions in sales support areas, assistant designers and assistant special event coordinators.
-The program will include instruction in basic retailing, promotion, visual merchandising, general business practices and procedures, general education and special technical courses geared to the students' career choices (i.e. merchandising, store management, promotion or design).
-Additionally, students will intern in local businesses to gain practical onthe-job work experience.
+Employment may be secured in assistant designers, pattern makers and sample makers.
+The program will include instruction in basic retailing, promotion, visual merchandising, general business practices and procedures, general education and special technical courses geared to the students' career choice.
+Additionally, students will intern in local businesses to gain practical on-the-job work experience.